Our Board and Staff

 Sophia “So” Sinopoulos-Lloyd is a queer Greek-American who grew up in the northern hardwood forests of central Vermont.
 So’s initiation to the wisdom of earth-based lifeways began when they worked as a seasonal shepherd and cheese-making assistant throughout college, and sheep began to teach them new things about belonging, awareness, and community.
 Inspired by the resilience and hardiness of these beings, So went on to do immersive studies in ancestral earth-based skills and natural science, and also completed an MA that focused on relationships between religion and ecology in the Eastern Mediterranean—their matrilineal lands.
 Much of So’s work is animated by a study of how personhood and a sense of belonging are interwoven with geography and can be further informed by intimate knowledge of place through naturalist study.
 So stewards Queer Nature with their spouse, Pınar, which is devoted to creating empowering and accessible spaces where LGBTQ2+ and non-binary folks can learn various ancestral earth-based skills.
 Some things that So is most passionate about teaching and learning are so-called survival skills, wildlife tracking, and wilderness emergency medicine.
 So still hopes to one day be as cool and skilled as sheep are.

 Leslie Andrew Walters is a prolific and talented maker (woodworker, folk artist, builder), horticulturalist, naturalist, and outdoorsperson who frequently camps, hikes, forages, fishes, hunts, and wanders the mountains, woods, rivers, caves, and deserts of Oregon and Washington.
 Having moved around a lot in his youth, Leslie never felt very connected to a place.
 It was only after moving to the Portland area about thirteen years ago that he began forming a deeper relationship with the natural world, particularly the moist temperate coniferous forests of the region.
-Leslie is Landscape Supervisor at Portland State University, the largest property in downtown Portland—roughly 50 acres, 54 individual properties, and 3,000 trees, all tended without pesticides or nonorganic fertilizers.
-He is proud of the work he’s able to do at PSU, including prioritizing native plants, biologically diverse landscapes, weather-based irrigation, and storm water management.
 Leslie studies and teaches traditional hand tool skills and is especially passionate about woodworking, with a focus on greenwood spoon carving.
-Many of you will have met him at Portland Spoon Club, which he runs out of our space at Green Anchors.
+Many of you will have met him at Portland Spoon Club, which he co-runs out of our space at Green Anchors.

 Michelle Week (she/her) is of Sinixt heritage, aka Arrow Lakes People.
 She is the owner of x̌ast sq̓it farm, which translates to Good Rain in Michelle’s traditional Salish language.
 Her farming focuses on being good stewards of the land and culture, focusing on mixed produce offerings with an emphasis on supporting food sovereignty through the availability of Pacific Northwest First Foods as well as raising Champagne d’Argent, a heritage breed meat rabbit.